Extraltodeus/Conditioning-token-experiments-for-ComfyUI/README.md

 It uses cosine similarities or smallest euclidean distances to find the closest tokens.

 Example workflows are provided.
 Two nodes need one file in order to run.
-You can either create it with the "encode_all_tokens_SDXL" node or download it [here](https://huggingface.co/extraltodeus/CLIP_vit-l_and_CLIP_vit-big-g_all_tokens_encoded/tree/main).
+You can either create it with the "encode_all_tokens_SDXL" node or download it [here](https://huggingface.co/extraltodeus/CLIP_vit-l_and_CLIP_vit-big-g_all_tokens_encoded/tree/main) and put it in the same folder as the nodes.

 # The base ideas are: